UBCEnvision/recruitment/README.md

 ### Tech Roles

 However, we are **always** looking for coders and developers to join our team!
-We welcome people from all backgrounds \(engineering, arts, computer science etc.\).
+We welcome students from all backgrounds \(engineering, arts, computer science etc.\).
 If you're passionate about coding and committed to learning new digital trends and emerging technologies, **we want you**.

 Read on for instructions on how to proceed.

 ## The Recruitment Process

 Our [website](https://www.ubcenvision.com) shows a list of projects we are working on right now.
-If you're interested in coding with our team for one or more projects, awesome!
+If you're interested in one or more projects, awesome!
 Let's begin.

-We'll assume that you're a beginner with zero to minimal experience with web development.
+We'll assume that you're a beginner with zero to minimal experience with web development and version control.
 We'll need you to read some tutorials, set up some tools and complete a guided tech challenge.

+_If you're familiar with HTML and if 'forking a repo' and 'making a pull request' don't sound like gibberish to you, skip the tutorials and go straight to _[_The Challenge._](/the-challenge.md)

-The entire on-boarding process looks like this:
+The entire recruitment process looks like this:

-1. Read tutorials
+1. Read articles and work on tutorials
 2. Pass technical challenge
 3. Meet with leads